polkadot-fellows/JIPs/JIP-6.md

     String (License)
     len++[String] (Authors)

-The metadata section may contain data beyond this; any such data should be ignored.
+Writers of metadata should not include any data beyond this, however any such data should be ignored by parsers.

 ## Further conventions